 There are many reasons why dogs may need an X-ray.
 Your dog may have a broken bone or accidentally ingested something they shouldn’t have.
-X-rays can also help alert us to diseases that may be life threatening and may be causing unnecessary discomfort for our pets.
+X-rays can also help alert us to diseases that may be life threatening and causing unnecessary discomfort for our pets.

 The Importance of X-Rays